 9) Two jockeys have won the race four times.
 Kent Desormeaux and Gary Stevens share the stakes record with four wins apiece from 1998 to 2005.
 Gary Stevens’ win on Rock Hard Ten in 2005 was one of the last major stakes wins of the great jockey’s legendary career.

-10) The 2011 Goodwood winner Game on Dude finished a close second in the Breeders’ Cup Classic in his next start.
+10) The 2011 and 2012 Goodwood winner Game on Dude finished a close second in the 2011 Breeders’ Cup Classic in his next start.
 He held the lead in deep stretch but was caught by the fast closing Drosselmeyer.
+In 2012 he finished seventh as the favorite.